Sunrise and Sunset

 Christmas Time is Special

-Posted in Family, God, Holidays, Nature, Places, Possessions with tags Christmas, Holidays on December 23, 2009 by Juli Jarvis152
+Posted in Family, God, Holidays, Nature, Places, Possessions with tags , on December 23, 2009 by Juli Jarvis

 A nativity set made with our children years ago — still on display yearly!